 Dairy-free people, this one’s not for you.
 DTLA Cheese celebrates everyone’s favorite milk product with salads and sandwiches, but our favorite thing to do is chat with the insanely helpful staff.
 They’ll help you navigate their wide selection, hopefully give you more free samples than you needed to make a decision, and send you home with all the necessities to put together a cheese board that will make you feel very adult.

-As of 2014, you can now drink alcohol at GCM.
-And while Golden Road lost a bit of its allure with its recent acquisition from Budweiser, it still has local appeal.
+As of 2014, you can drink alcohol at GCM.
+And while Golden Road lost a bit of its allure with its acquisition by Anheuser-Busch, it still has local appeal.
 Their 20-tap tasting counter is the perfect spot to take a breath in between food binges to down a glass or two of Wolf Among Weeds.
 They also have pierogies, and you shouldn’t be afraid to order one.